JThyroff/WUT-TUM-Bot/README.md

 * Clone the repository
 * Install `nodejs`
-* Run `npm rebuild`from the repository's root directory
+* Run `npm install`from the repository's root directory

 ## Features